-Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn.

-Vehicle should not move into oncoming traffic.
-Vehicle should finish turn in correct lane.
+- · Check traffic in all directions. - Keep both hands on the steering wheel during the turn - Keep checking your mirror to make sure the vehicle does not hit anything on the inside of the turn. - Vehicle should not move into oncoming traffic. - Vehicle should finish turn in correct lane.